Ja-Sa-La/League-Account-Manager/README.md

 # League Account Manager

 Allows you to store your league of legends smurf accounts in a one place n login to them with a click of a button.
 Was made to test some stuff in lcu and as a coding excersise.
+Does not do exploits.

 ## Features